ryan-tao-ic/ece1724_react_project/README.md

 - Node.js 18.0.0 or later
 - PostgreSQL 13 or later
 - npm or yarn package manager
-- Docker and Docker Compose (optional, for containerized deployment)
-- Google Cloud account (for cloud storage and deployment)
+- Google Cloud account (for cloud storage)

 #### Installation Steps